prism/prism-docs/docs/source/actions.rst

 The following is a list of all actions Prism v4 can monitor.

+- `Default` indicates whether Prism monitors this action by default.
+Some are disabled for performance or spam reasons.
+- `Reversible` indicates whether the action can be reversed (see :doc:`modifications`)

 +-----------------+----------------------------------+----------+-------------+
 | Action          | Monitors                         | Default? | Reversible? |
 +=================+==================================+==========+=============+